Cordless1992/darwinwc/README.md

 https://pypi.python.org/pypi/MySQL-python/1.2.5 - MySQLdb

-Update Notes for update from V0.5 to V0.6
+Update Notes for update from V0.6 to V0.7
 --------------
-1. The MySQL database has been moved
+1. Oveer %50 of the coding has been rewritten

-2. Several .py files have been renamed, this is purely because this is what they will be called when the software is released.

-3. Some changes to the SQL Syntax within the .py files as errors have occured when the changeover from one database to another happened.

-4. The project is now officially named Osmium or Os for short.

-Planned for V0.7 onwards
+Planned for V0.8 onwards
 --------------
 1. Alter code to retrieve database connection details (hostname, login, password, database name) from a text file so it can easily be changed.